webdevelopers-eu/z-template/README.md

 - All examples are simplified.
 In real life, the example results may contain special attributes and/or classes that were not mentioned for brevity.
 - All contributions are welcome.
 Please submit a pull request or open an issue.
 - Should any part of this documentation be unclear, please open an issue with a clarification request or suggestion.

+### Why those design choices?

+The innovative "z-var" attribute provides maximum flexibility and long-term stability, as it is not impacted when reapplying the template to the same element.

+I have taken great care to establish a defined syntax vocabulary, making it possible for Z Template engine to be easily implemented in any language.
+The implementation in JavaScript is just one example of its limitless potential and it allows for transpiling to other languages with minimal changes.

+The implementation relies heavily on XPath rather then on CSS selectors, which makes it possible to implement in any language that supports XPath and DOM.